 Immediately after you have stopped your bike, one of the first things you must do is to check on the well-being of anyone involved in the accident.
 Look for injuries and do what you can to help people with those injuries be safe and comfortable.
 You need to quickly call for help.
 Do not move anyone who is injured unless you have the proper medical training to do so.
 Without being trained and knowledgeable in first aid, moving someone can injure them more.
 When someone is pinned or trapped within their vehicle, you should allow emergency responders to work to free them.

 Keep the Scene As It Is after the Accident

 When it is safe to do so, you should leave your motorcycle where it is after the accident until police have arrived.
-Cantor Injury Lawyers has found that this is particularly true when your motorcycle’s position or location does not pose an immediate risk to others.
+Hirsch & Lyon Accident Law has found that this is particularly true when your motorcycle’s position or location does not pose an immediate risk to others.
 If it is seriously damaged or mangled, leaving it where it lands is best for your motorcycle accident case.
 That is, unless its position poses a threat to the safety of other traffic.
 When it does pose a threat and can safely be moved away, you should use your common sense in deciding to do so.